JinyuanSun/PymolFold/README.md

 Thanks to ESMFold by Meta and the [API](https://esmatlas.com/about#api).

 Tested under macOS Monterey Version 12.5.1, Python 3.7.12.
-Open a issue if ran into any error.
+Open an issue if ran into any errors.

 ## Usage